jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

 Our directive function now creates a new HTML element, ``periodicchartelement``.

-For the example we are creating, we have changed a few things in comparrison to previous posts.
+For the example we are creating, we have changed a few things in comparison to previous posts.
 Based on our [introduction of services](http://www.jptacek.com/2014/05/angularJS-Intro-To-Services/) last time, we have wrapped our periodic data in a service with a function called ``getElements()``.
 Second, we have expanded the properties of our JSON object used in the application to include fields about the periodicity of chemical elements.
 Here is an example